crowdsecurity/pfSense-pkg-crowdsec/README.md

 # pfSense-pkg-crowdsec

 This package integrates CrowdSec in pfSense.

-It is not stable yet, but you are free to test from the Releases page.
+It is not installed from the official repositories, at least not yet, but you are free to test from the Releases page.

+Please refer to the [detailed documentation](https://docs.crowdsec.net/docs/getting_started/install_crowdsec_pfsense/) to install or update it from a release archive.

 It provides a basic UI with settings to configure the Security Engine and the Firewall Remediation Component (bouncer).